- American Indian Law

 - AV® Peer Review Rated, Martindale-Hubbell

 - In one of the most intense and highly publicized criminal cases of 2011, the firm represented former IMF president Dominique Strauss-Kahn against criminal assault charges.
-All criminal charges against Mr. Strauss-Khan were dismissed and we continue to represent him in related civil matters.
+All criminal charges against Mr. Strauss-Kahn were dismissed and we continue to represent him in related civil matters.

 - The firm currently represents a BP engineer in connection with the government’s ongoing investigation of the Deepwater Horizon disaster.